FernleafSystems/ApiWrappers-Whois/README.md

 # DomainWhoisLookup
-An Wrapper for Whoxy.com API for domain whois
+A Wrapper for Whoxy.com API for domain whois lookup